thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 Once the .NET Runtime has been packaged as a Win32 app, let's continue to package the Dell Command Endpoint Configure as well.

-Grab my.intunewin file for the Dell Command Endpoint Configure app, you can fetch it here <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/Dell-Command-Endpoint-Configure-for-Microsoft-Intune_T88X8_WIN_1.2.0.76_A00.intunewin">here</a>
+Grab my .intunewin file for the Dell Command Endpoint Configure app from here <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/Dell-Command-Endpoint-Configure-for-Microsoft-Intune_T88X8_WIN_1.2.0.76_A00.intunewin">here</a>

 * **Install command:** `Dell-Command-Endpoint-Configure-for-Microsoft-Intune_T88X8_WIN_1.2.0.76_A00.EXE /s /l=C:\Windows\Logs\Dell_Command_EndpointConfigure_1.2_exe_installer.log`
 * **Uninstall command:** `msiexec /X {0D30F8A0-D0A5-40C9-A9AF-CEDE89934A45} /qn`